(As told to Tuli Banerjee)

 Talk to me

-I resented him, and had a lot of anger.
-Today, as I recount the incident, it feels as fresh to me today as it did five years ago.
+I resented him and had a lot of anger.
+Today, as I recount the incident, it feels as fresh to me as it did five years ago.
 So what did I do?
 Did I file for a divorce or fight with him?
 No. I realised that reconnection is a way for people to deal with unresolved feelings (like unresolved anger at a betrayal) that may have occurred in the past.
 I sat with my hubby one day over drinks and asked him what he still feels for his ex.
 Why do I find him browsing through her Facebook page even now?

-I’m glad that I asked him this, because his answer made me happier than I could imagine.
+I’m glad that I asked him this because his answer made me happier than I could imagine.
 He said that he checks her profile pics and other pics because he is so happily married with me and wonders what had attracted him to her.
 He texts her for her clichéd replies and laughs as he realises that with me he now has a companion with whom he can bare his heart, with whom he can connect not just physically but intellectually too.
 (Did I mention that I am his drinking partner and an official bartender for all the years we have been married?
 Yes, what more does a man look for in his wife?)

-I know this may seem a little ungraceful, and however petty it may sound, it is a human tendency to compare the past lover with the present partner, the past relationship with the present.
+I know this may seem a little ungrateful, and however petty it may sound, it is a human tendency to compare the past lover with the present partner, the past relationship with the present.
 Believe it or not, we robotically start comparing relationships that have ended for us with those that are in full bloom.

 I was imagining that my husband was grappling with mixed feelings and perhaps even feeling a loss (as clichéd as it sounds) with the reality that his ex-girlfriend has finally replaced him.
 Even though I would have liked to believe that he found heaven being with me, but I could see that he was not completely happy having me.
 Though he did not tell me this, I think he too might be feeling the loss of her rejecting him.
-He may not like to share it bluntly, but I can understand that little pieces of an ex still emotionally lie with you, and with those pieces come the feelings of nostalgia – and I am completely fine with these feelings that he goes through.
+He may not like to share it bluntly, but I can understand that little pieces of an ex still emotionally lie with you, and with those pieces come to the feelings of nostalgia – and I am completely fine with these feelings that he goes through.

 In today’s era of Facebook and Twitter, maintaining contact with exes is pretty common.
 Whether it indicates a problem with your current relationship depends mostly on why you keep in touch.